Editage Insights Editage Insights

 Reading time

-A quick guide to conducting an effective review of related literature (RRL)
+How to write a review of related literature (RRL)

 Put simply, RRL is a thorough and in-depth analysis of existing literature related to the topic of your thesis or dissertation.
 In an RRL, you can include the concepts, methods, and results of the existing literature relevant to your topic; this will give you an overview of what has been done in your field of research, the methods adopted that lead to the conclusions mentioned in the existing literature, and if there is a gap or conflict in the existing literature.
 The gap or conflict is what you can address through your research question.

-Is it worth spending all that time on a detailed literature review?
+Is it worth spending time on a detailed literature review?

 Yes!
 A detailed literature review has a three-fold purpose: